vic-ma/howtodismantle.github.io/_posts/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.md

 ![image](/assets/2024-08-14/010.png)

-In this article, we will discuss how to configure the scanner and integrate the scan event into a Peakboard application.
+In this article, we'll discuss how to configure a ProGlove scanner and integrate the scan event into a Peakboard application.

 In the [second part of this mini-series]((/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners.html)), we will go one step further and give the barcode scanner user feedback about the scan, like if the scanned code was processed successfully.
 The feedback can be given by a simple green or red light or even a small display on the scanner.